Your cart is currently empty!

-The best female UFC fighters of all time includes many active fighters but spotting the best UFC fighters is not always so simple.
+The top 10 female UFC fighters of all time includes many active fighters, but spotting the best UFC fighter is not always so simple.
 With a roster of over 200 talented, female MMA fighters, it can be difficult to stand out in an ocean of world class competition.
 Fighters are constantly on the rise and new contenders are eager to prove themselves.

 These are 10 of the top standouts that have entertained the masses while dominating their divisions.
-So, who are the best female UFC fighters of all time?
+So, who are the top 10 female UFC fighters of all time?
 Check below to find out.

 nickname: “Bate Estaca”

 origin: Umuarama, Brazil

 Jessica Andrade is #6 on the pound for pound list in the UFC.
 She has notable wins over many of the talented fighters in her division, including a second-round knockout of Namajunas,a first round KO/TKO over #11 ranked Cynthia Calvillo and now the first ever standing arm triangle submission over #10 ranked Amanda Lemos.